30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Financial data is personal.
 Handling it poorly damages trust and produces unreliable data.
 Follow these guidelines to collect income information responsibly.

 Always use ranges, never exact figures.
 Asking "What is your salary?" feels intrusive.
-Asking "Which range best describes your annual income?" feels manageable.
+"Which range best describes your annual income?" feels manageable.
 Ranges reduce anxiety and produce higher completion rates.

 Always include "Prefer not to say."
 Every income question needs an opt-out.
 Forced responses on sensitive topics produce garbage data because people select random options to move past the question.